nabiltntn/deploy-meteor-on-openshift/README.md

 private directory in my Meteor application.
-During the build process, this file is copied under `app-deploy/bundle/programs/server/assets/app/settings-prod.json` If your application uses a different name, then you have to indicate it in `app-deploy/.openshift/actions_hooks/star` file.
+During the build process, this file is copied under `app-deploy/bundle/programs/server/assets/app/settings-prod.json` If your application uses a different name, then you have to indicate it in `app-deploy/.openshift/actions_hooks/start` file.
-+ to access application logs, your need to use Openshift `rhc` client and use the `rhc tail APPLICATION_NAME` command.
++ To access application logs, your need to use Openshift `rhc` client and use the `rhc tail APPLICATION_NAME` command.
 The application generates two files :
 `app_log.log` and `app_err.log`
 + If your openshift application uses custom domain name, you can change